-Whether you realize it or not, committing to this double-up on the mowing is going to help you follow one of the primary rules in lawn maintenance and that being, the “1/3rd Rule.”
+Whether you realize it or not, committing to this double-up on the mowing is going to help you follow one of the primary rules in lawn maintenance, and that is, the “1/3rd Rule.”

 This rule states that you should not be removing more than ⅓ of the grass blades’ length in a single mowing.
 This way you are not stressing the turf.
 If you are mowing twice per week, I’m willing to bet you’ll be good on this one!

 But there is one other consideration and that is mowing height.
 Each grass type has mowing heights that assist it in optimal growth and this is another way to help it get thicker, quicker.
 Below are my suggested mowing heights for each grass type:

 Cool-Season Grass Types

 Most of you will have mixes of these grass types so when in doubt, take that mower all the way to the highest setting and leave it there.
 Done!

 Warm-Season Grass Types

 |St Augstinegrass||3.5” +|